 Each year on the day preceding May Commencement the School of Pharmacy and Health Professions holds a Hooding Ceremony for all May, August, and December graduates.
 Students wear their gowns.
 At these special ceremonies, selected awards are distributed and student addresses are delivered, students recite the oath of their profession, and doctoral students are hooded.
 Parents, family and friends are invited to attend.

-Degree completion at end of Spring semester: February 15
+Degree completion in Spring Semester (May conferral): Application due February 15

 Late applicants may be charged a late fee.

 Annual University Commencement ceremonies are held in May.
 Students who complete their degrees in the Spring Semester are expected to be present at Commencement to receive their degrees.
-Students who complete their degree programs in the Fall Semester may attend Commencement in May following completion.
-Students who complete their degree requirements during the Summer are encouraged to attend Commencement the preceding May or may attend the May Commencement following completion.
-Diplomas of August and December graduates will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.
+Students who complete their degree programs in the Summer or Fall Semesters may attend Commencement in May following completion or the May prior to completion.
+Diplomas of Summer and Fall graduates will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.

 NOTE: A student may participate in only one Commencement ceremony for each degree granted.